Irving P. Herman: Research

 He advanced laser-assisted deposition and processing, and the real-time optical diagnostics of thin film processing, including that of surfaces during plasma etching by using laser thermal desorption of surface adsorbates, then detected by plasma-induced emission (PIE) and laser-induced fluorescence (LIF) and by combined or independent use real-time Raman microprobe scattering, direct laser writing and laser heating.
-The theme of many of these and his related studies are advanced semiconductor nanomaterials and heterostructures under unusual conditions, such as at high temperature, as caused by either laser heating or heating in ovens, or high or uncertain degrees of strain and strain, which might lead to fracture, as a result of laser heating, electrophoretic deposition, film adhesion during fabication, or applied hydrostatic pressure.
+The theme of many of these and his related studies are advanced semiconductor nanomaterials and heterostructures under unusual conditions, such as at high temperature, as caused by either laser heating or heating in ovens, or high or uncertain degrees of strain and strain, which might lead to fracture, as a result of laser heating, electrophoretic deposition, film adhesion during fabrication, or applied hydrostatic pressure.
 His studies of semiconductor and nanomaterial structures at high pressure used optical diagnostics to probe changes in epilayer strain and nanocrystal interactions in films.

 Earlier, he achieved ultrahigh single-step selectivity in the laser isotope separation of deuterium and tritium, to help the production and cleaning of heavy water for fission reactors.
 Even earlier, he was part of the team that first observed Dicke superradiance.

 Herman has written three books Optical Diagnostics for Thin Film Processing is a comprehensive monograph.
 Physics of the Human Body is a text book on the physics and math of human physiology aimed for undergraduate, deriving from a class he developed for first-year undergraduates.Coming Home to Math: Become Comfortable With The Numbers That Rule Your Life is a semi-popular book designed to make adults more at ease using math and quantitative thinking.
 He developed a series of interactive graduate-level seminars on Research and Professional Ethics, along with a set of ethics mini-case scenarios based on these seminars.